A gingerbread house is only as good as it’s glue!

 Making a Graham Cracker Gingerbread House

 This is much more about process and fun!
-We spread the graham cracker gingerbread house supplies down the middle of the table and place a paper plate and pre-prepared baggie of the super-duper strong gingerbread house glue at each place.
+We spread the graham cracker gingerbread house supplies down the middle of the table and place a paper plate and prepared baggie of the super-duper strong gingerbread house frosting at each place.

 Then each gingerbread builder can create their gingerbread vision!